 We’ve putting together this handy dandy little guide our readers looking to purchase their first binocular.
-With some many models and options on the market, it can be very hard to know where to start or what to consider when making your first purchase.
+With so many models and options on the market, it can be very hard to know where to start or what to consider when making your first purchase.
 Below are some questions to consider as you begin your journey towards making your first binocular purchase.

 What do the numbers mean?
 10×42 or 8×40 ?

 The numbers represent the magnification and the objective lens size of the binocular.
 The number before the “x” represents the magnification.
 A 10×42 binocular has 10 times magnification power.
 You will see everything 10 times closer.

 The 42 represents the objective lens size measured in millimeters.
 The objective lens are the lenses pointing toward your subject.
 A 10×42 has 10x magnification with a 42mm objective lens.

 How much magnification do I need ?

 Binoculars are an example of “more isn’t always better”.
 Having too much magnification can make holding the image steady very difficult and bring less enjoyment to your views.
 The most common of binocular magnifications are 8x or 10x magnification.

 The vast majority of binocular owners will select one of these two magnification powers.
 Binoculars can range in powers between 6x and some get as much as 25x or higher.
 The typical limit to comfortable views for hand-holding binocular is 12x, and going over that can produce an image that is very unsteady.

 The balance that must be considered is a combination of the following:

 - Image stability – the more you magnify the closer you get to the risk of a less stable image.